AlaaHewela/Hackbio-Task3/Report.md

 The results were then plotted as lollipop plot
 ![7](https://github.com/user-attachments/assets/54ce9d17-1fda-44f8-bf89-90ea0fa3c8cf)

-The top 3 enriched pathways of upregulated genes are
+The top 3 enriched pathways of upregulated genes are:
-1- Cytokine-cytokine receptor interaction
-2- IL-17 signaling pathway
-3- Viral protein interaction with cytokine and cytokine receptor

 ### Cytokine-cytokine receptor interaction